-march 1, 2014
+Posted March 1, 2014

-ornamental yard tree somewhere in Oregon that had been down for as long as 20 years before even having been milled, so this was a very old tree. we settled on one large, expensive piece --about 16' long, 5" thick and roughly 18" in width. it had been sealed at both ends and exhibited little checking or knots. it was all the three of us could do to load it into a pickup.
+ornamental yard tree somewhere in Oregon that had been down for as long as 20 years before even having been milled, so this was a very old tree.

+We settled on one large, expensive piece --about 16' long, 5" thick and roughly 18" in width.
+It had been sealed at both ends and exhibited little checking or knots.

+It was all the three of us could do to load it into a pickup.

-someone's yard for maybe 100 years -- old nails, long embedded in the log. this one (of several) immediately dulled my band saw blade and caused it to
+someone's yard for maybe 100 years -- old nails, long embedded in the log.
+This one (of several) immediately dulled my band saw blade and caused it to

 track improperly, resulting is some wasted cuts and having to refigure my cutlist.

-After replacing the bandsaw blade, I was able to successfully resaw the slab into some sizes that would work with my cutlist and minimize any waste. the resawing process yielded pieces of spectacular color and
+After replacing the bandsaw blade, I was able to successfully resaw the slab into some sizes that would work with my cutlist and minimize waste.
+The resawing

-fit the wood" instead of typically the other way around. usually, i would select and glue up the pieces for the top late in the project, but in this
+fit the wood" instead of typically the other way around.
+Usually, I would select and glue up the pieces for the top late in the project, but in this

-case it was necessary to build the top first (as that requires the longest, straightest pieces) and then build the case to fit it. notice the old piece
+case it was necessary to build the top first (as that requires the longest, straightest pieces) and then build the case to fit it.

-the top is glued up and i begin the case by mortising the legs for the aprons. all of the tenons are cut on the table saw with the dado combo.
+The top is glued up and I begin the case by mortising the legs for the aprons.
+All of the tenons are cut on the table saw with the dado combo.

-legs and side aprons are fitted together. the more i work with this wood, the more i'm impressed by the color and figure.
+Legs and side aprons are fitted together.
+The more I work with this wood, the more I'm impressed by the color and figure.

-the top stretcher is clamped across the front while using a spacer stick to keep the legs at the same spacing as the rear apron. next, i trace
+The top stretcher is clamped across the front while using a spacer stick to keep the legs at the same spacing as the rear apron.
+Next, I trace

 the position of the legs and aprons onto the stretcher and then mark the dovetails onto the ends of board and cut them out on the bandsaw.